The Best Yarns for Crochet Beginners (And The Worst Ones!)

 What is the best quality acrylic yarn?

 Acrylic yarn has come a long way.
 These days, you can easily find high-quality, luxuriously soft acrylic yarn in craft stores and online.
-Some recommendations to try would be We Crochet’s Brava, Lion Brand’s Wool-Ease Thick & Quick, and Berrocco’s Comfort.
+Some recommendations to try would be We Crochet’s Brava, Lion Brand’s Wool-Ease Thick & Quick, and Berroco’s Comfort.

 Can you use crochet yarn for knitting?